 My own childhood was filled with outdoor time.
 At home I helped my grandma in the garden, stacked wood, mowed the lawn and raked leaves.
 On my own, I built forts in the woods, rode my bike with friends, went sledding or ice skating in the winter, climbed trees and rocks, and read books on a platform in a tree on hot days.

 A public school in Quechee, Vermont, is taking these results seriously — and fighting the tide of indoor-centric childhoods.
-Eliza Minnucci's kindergarten class there engages in Forest Mondays, during which the students spend the whole day on Mondays in the woods, rain or shine.
+Eliza Minnucci's kindergarten class there engages in Forest Mondays, during which the students spend the whole day in the woods, rain or shine.
 It's modeled after the Forest Kindergarten in Switzerland (see video above) which is all outside, all the time.
 And it's a more curriculum-based version of the Land, an outdoor playground in England that's being replicated in other countries.
 That last one allows kids to experiment, build dams, and even build fires in the woods.
-But the idea that's shared across all those initiatives is to let kids learn lessons from the natural world.
+But the idea that's shared across those initiatives is to let kids learn lessons from the natural world.

 So what have the results been?
 Mostly positive.

 "Kids are so resourceful out here," Minnucci told NPR.
 "In the classroom, we chunk everything into small pieces.
 We teach them discrete skills and facts and they put it together later.
 That's a good way to learn, but it's not the way the world works," she says.
 "I like giving them the opportunity to be in a really complex place where they need to think about how to build a dam with a peer and at the same time, think about staying dry and staying warm."

 Playing outdoors involves plenty of learning — just not from a book.
 It's fairly easy to weave lessons into nature play.
 I taught ecology to kids age 4 through middle school, and while I had concepts to teach, it was mostly kids' natural curiosity that drove much of what we did.